sap-tutorials/developer-advocates/tutorials/devtoberfest2025-fun-scramble-languages/devtoberfest2025-fun-scramble-languages.md

 👉 For our puzzle, you do not have to figure out the family -- all the words in this puzzle are **programming languages or frameworks**.

+>**IMPORTANT:** If the language has a special character in its name, like a slash (/), ampersand (&) or period (.), this is not shown in the scrambled letters nor should you include it in the answer.

 &nbsp;

 ![Rule](rule.png)